arshvin/k8s-nfs-pv-provisioner/docs/getting-started.md

 test-01              pvc05            Pending                                                                        nfs-storage          28m
 test-01              pvc06            Bound     test-01-pvc06-vol                          5Gi        RWX            nfs-storage          28m
 ```
-As it is expected the pvc05 was not provisioned because of the Selectors.
-Selectors are not supported yet.
+As it is expected the _pvc05_ was not provisioned because of the Selectors.
+Selectors are not supported by current provisioner.